jlduhaime/pyCLick/README.md

 # pyCLick
-minimal click adventure game in python
+minimal click adventure game in python using pygame